keyboardpartner/HX3/LATEST/readme.md

 <b>12/20/2016</b> Firmware #4.22, FPGA #10102016

-* Returned to FPGA_10102016 as found in FW 4.11 <b>without</b> "TG Gears Tune" tuning option.
+* Returned to FPGA_10102016 as found in FW 4.11 **without** "TG Gears Tune" tuning option.
 Tuning ability sacfrified somewhat of sound quality.
 If you need tuning capability, please use firmware 4.21 with FPGA_26102016.
 * Fixed "Split Havoc" bug when changing parameters while playing with split on

 <b>11/18/2016</b> Firmware #4.21, FPGA #26102016